Amarkant: Personal life

-Amarkant was born in 1925 in Ballia district of Uttar Pradesh.
+Amarkant was born in 1925 in the village of Bhagamalpur, United Provinces of Agra and Oudh, British India, presently part of Nagra tehsil of Ballia district,Uttar Pradesh.
 He took active part in the Quit India Movement of 1942 which caused him to abandon his studies for a few years.
 He completed his graduation from Allahabad University and pursued a career in journalist with local Hindi newspapers.
 In late 2000s, the octogenarian Amarkant was fighting against penury.

 He died at the age of 89 on 17 February 2014.
 He had two sons and a daughter.

 Literary works

 Amarkant is best known for his short stories although he also published six novels.
 His short stories, such as Deputy Collectory, Dopahar ka Bhojan (The Lunch), Zindagi aur Jonk (Life and the Leech) and Hatyaare (The Assassins), are considered milestones in post-Independence fiction.
 He started writing in a period when the Nai Kahani (New Story) movement was heralding a big thematic and structural shift, and almost overshadowed the tradition of Premchand which used to be the mainstream fiction in Hindi.
 This movement focussed more on urban settings, individual characteristics, man-woman relationships, and so on, in place of people in villages and small towns.
 The scene was dominated by authors such as Mohan Rakesh, Kamaleshwar and Rajendra Yadav, aggressive advocates of the movement as a new metaphor for and of modern society.

 Amarkant was one of the few writers who stuck to the ‘social realistic' tradition of Premchand.
 Literary critics like Dr Vishwanath Tripathi consider his short stories to be in the lineage of Premchand's later works, particularly his masterpiece Qafan (The Shroud), which is a compactly crafted tale of a Dalit family.
 The portrayal of Siddheshwari Devi in Dopahar ka Bhojan, Babu Sakaldip Singh in Deputy Collectory and Rajua in Zindagi aur Jonk are intricate and remarkable.
 For instance, Siddheshwari Devi in Dopahar ka Bhojan distributes a very limited quantity of food amongst her retrenched husband and unemployed children so that nobody feels half-fed, but in the end when nothing but half a roti is left for her, she cries silently.
-The beauty of Amarkant's writing lies in its simplicity, which the critic Pranaya Krishna described as “the most difficult pursuit”.
+The beauty of Amarkant's writing lies in its simplicity, which the critic Pranaya Krishna described as "the most difficult pursuit".
 Amarkant goes deep into the sociology as well as the psychology of his characters without any cathartic drama and turns them into authentic representatives of our social margins.